JasLaras/JasLaras/README.md

 ### Hi!
-I’m Jasmine and a current Computational Cognitive Science + Math double major at UC Davis (graduating spring 2026).
+I’m Jasmine and a current Computational Cognitive Science + Math double major at UC Davis projected to graduate in spring 2026.

 ### About
 - Math, art, and language (humans and computers) enthusiast